Coupled Reconstruction of 2D Blood Flow and Vessel Geometry from Noisy Images via Physics-Informed Neural Networks and Quasi-Conformal Mapping: Experiment

 \subsection{Flow Image over Aorta Vessel}

-To evaluate our method in a more realistic setting, we conducted experiments on synthetic blood flow images within an aorta geometry.
-The $256 \times 256$ images represent an $8\ \text{cm} \times 8\ \text{cm}$ domain, with the aorta radius around $2\ \text{cm}$.
-Following the simulation setup in \cite{updegrove2017simvascular,simvascular}, a parabolic inlet velocity profile with a peak of $20\ \text{cm/s}$ was used.
-Signal-dependent noise was added according to the model in \eqref{eq:noise_model}.
+To evaluate our method in a more realistic setting, we conducted experiments on synthetic flow images within an aorta geometry.
+The $256 \times 256$ images represent an $8\ \mathrm{cm} \times 8\ \mathrm{cm}$ domain, with the radius of the aorta around $2\ \mathrm{cm}$.
+Following the simulation setup in \cite{updegrove2017simvascular,simvascular}, a parabolic inlet velocity profile with a peak of $20\ \mathrm{cm/s}$ was used.
+The dynamic viscosity is set to $\mu = 0.035\ \mathrm{g \cdot cm^{-1} \cdot s^{-1}}$ and the density to $\rho = 1.05\ \mathrm{g \cdot cm^{-3}}$.
+The Reynolds number for the simulation is $600$, based on a characteristic length of $1\ \mathrm{cm}$ and a characteristic velocity of $20\ \mathrm{cm/s}$.
+Signal-dependent noise was added following the model in \eqref{eq:noise_model}.
+For low noise, the standard deviations were set to $\sigma_1 = 1$ and $\sigma_2 = 2$ for the two directions, while for high noise, both directions used $\sigma_1 = 2$ and $\sigma_2 = 2$.
+The training was performed for 400 iterations, alternating between 40 iterations of the fluid subproblem and 40 iterations of the geometry subproblem.
+Each fluid subproblem uses 50,000 collocation points.
+The entire training process takes approximately 9 minutes for the aorta geometry case.

-As in the previous case, we compared our method with FFDNet \cite{zhang2018ffdnet}, BM3D \cite{lebrun2012analysis}, and multiscale DCT \cite{yu2011dct}, evaluating both flow reconstruction and segmentation.
+As in the previous case, we compared our method with FFDNet \cite{zhang2018ffdnet}, BM3D \cite{lebrun2012analysis}, multiscale DCT \cite{yu2011dct}, and a physics-based method \cite{wang2022dense}, evaluating both flow reconstruction and segmentation.
 For methods without native segmentation, the geodesic active contour model \cite{caselles1997geodesic} was applied.
 Figure~\ref{fig:exp_aorta} presents qualitative results, following the same layout as Figure~\ref{fig:exp_convCH}, with red contours indicating ground truth and yellow contours showing inferred domains under both low and high noise conditions.

 As shown in the results in Figure~\ref{fig:exp_aorta} and Table~\ref{tb:result_Aorta}, our method consistently outperforms the others in all evaluation metrics.
 Conventional denoising methods such as FFDNet, BM3D, and multiscale DCT struggle to effectively suppress noise, particularly under high-noise conditions.
 This limitation is especially evident in the last two columns of the figure, where these methods produce flow fields with pronounced artifacts or physically implausible patterns.
-In such cases, the reconstructed images fail to preserve the underlying flow structure and offer limited utility for meaningful blood flow analysis.
+In such cases, the reconstructed images fail to preserve the underlying flow structure and offer limited utility for meaningful fluid dynamics analysis.
+While the physics-based approach by Wang \etal~\cite{wang2022dense} achieves improved quantitative performance compared to traditional denoising methods, its accuracy remains insufficient, primarily due to the absence of coupled geometry evolution and of the associated domain boundary information during the optimization process.